metal3d/python-libquvi/README.md

 ## Why this python lib ?

-Because Quvi command line is really nice and I wanted to get youtube, dailymotion, vimeo...
-Movies information into my python project.
-Calling "quvi" command line may be used, but to have a real library implementation is the better way to have good performances.
+Because Quvi command line is really nice and I wanted to get youtube, dailymotion, vimeo (etc...) movies information into my python project.
+Calling "quvi" command line may be used, but having a real library implementation is the better way to have good performances.

 Using Cython is pretty cool